airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/go-high-level-integration-with-eleapi.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Go High Level Integration with EleAPI
+# Go High Level Integration with eleapi

 ## Use Case

-This integration facilitates the transmission of lead details such as Name, Email, and Phone from your EleAPI platform to the Go High Level CRM.
+This integration facilitates the transmission of lead details such as Name, Email, and Phone from your eleapi platform to the Go High Level CRM.

 ## Pre-requisite